alecs297/discord-testflight-watcher/README.md

 # Discord Testflight Programs watcher

 Very basic Node.js script that sends webhook data when a testflight link is not full.

-This script refreshes the invites every 30 seconds and doesn't require a discord bot account This repo is not maintained and the script itself was written in under one hour, feel free to enhance it on your own
+This script refreshes the invites every 30 seconds and doesn't require a discord bot account.

+This repo is not maintained and the script itself was written in under one hour, feel free to enhance it on your own.

 ## Requirements